 "A series of base ball matches have been played between the Huntington and Dix Hills Base Ball Clubs.
 The first game score: Huntington 21 outs 31 runs; Dix Hills 21 outs, 25 runs… The second game was played at Dix Hills before a large audience of ladies, the score being as follows: Huntington, 15 outs 21 runs.
 Dix Hills 15 outs, 30 runs… The home & home match (rubber game) was played in Huntington at Woodhull Conklin’s lot on Wednesday, before as fine and large an audience as have ever assembled for such an occasion in this county."

-David Woodhull Conklin lived in a house that still stands on the west side of West Neck Road near Tanyard Lane.
+The match was played near the home of David Woodhull Conklin.
+His house still stands on the west side of West Neck Road near Tanyard Lane.
 Conklin’s lot was on the east side of the road about where the Methodist Church stands today.

 Tintypes of the early Suffolk Base Ball Club

 In April of the following year, the Suffolk Base Ball Club held an inter-club match between the 1st Nine and the Field, to select the team for 1867.
 The following month they called for a meeting to be held on Friday evening at the Suffolk Hotel on Main Street to ready them for the up-coming season.